This recipe is sponsored by Rice Krispies.

 6. Remove krispie balls from the freezer and holding the krispie pops by the stick, dip each ball into the caramel.
 Roll the pop in the caramel to completely cover and then set on a wax paper covered tray.

 7. Return the pops to the freezer for an additional 10-15 minutes.
-After the caramel is chilled, dip each caramel covered pop in the melted chocolate making sure to cover the entire ball.
+After the caramel is chilled, dip each caramel covered pop in the melted chocolate making sure to cover the entire ball to make the chocolate pop.

-8. To keep the krispie pops festive, sprinkle with the holiday sprinkles of your choice.
+8. To keep the rice krispie pops festive, sprinkle with the holiday sprinkles of your choice.

 9. Put into the refrigerator for at least 15 minute for the chocolate to set.